-- Get into a high plank position with your legs extended straight behind you and maintain a straight back and tight core.
-Keep your arms about shoulder-width apart, and place it below the shoulders while your feet width depends on your comfort.
+- Get into a high plank position with your legs extended straight behind you and maintained a straight back and tight core.
+Keep your arms about shoulder-width apart, and place them below the shoulders while your feet’ width depends on your comfort.
 That’s the setup.

-- Now complete one push up and then bring your right arm out to the side until it reaches shoulder height.
-Return your right hand on the floor and then repeat with your left arm to complete one rep.
+- Now complete one push-up and bring your right arm out to the side until it reaches shoulder height.
+Return your right hand to the floor and then repeat with your left arm to complete one rep.

 - Do it smoothly and maintain your balance during the movement.

 You can do the Bird Dog exercise to strengthen your lower back muscles without using weights or equipment.

 The bird dog is one of the isometric back workouts that help you build up your lower back without stress – showed in research published by Rehabilitation Research and Practice.
 2 The Activity of Surface Electromyographic Signal of Selected Muscles during Classic Rehabilitation Exercise – Rehabilitation Research and Practice